carmenBen/cs124/docs/design.md

 In lab 4, we really struggled with restructuring the Firebase data to accommodate for the multiple lists.
 We also had a hard time with some of the styling for responsive design.

+In lab 5, we had difficulty handling the Firebase security rules and updating these rules to allow list sharing.
+We frequently found that we had insufficient permissions.
+We also struggled with how to intitially retrieve the data from the firebase and view both the lists a user owned and the lists that were shared with that user.

 # What we're proud of
 We are really proud of our table format because we believe separating our complete and incomplete tasks made our design a lot more usable.
 We also think our color choices really emphasize our design and add to the aesthetics of our page which also adds to the perception of usability.

 Finally, we are very proud of the way we chose to have a separate page and UI for adding new tasks and editing tasks.
 We believe that keeping this separate made our design clearer and simpler, and furthermore having the new task and edit task page be very similar also allows users to understand these pages easily.

 In lab 4, we're proud of the multiple list functionality, since this took a while to implement.
 We're also proud of the responsive design components and how we've grown in our ability to use CSS to produce something that's quite pretty.

+In lab 5, we were very proud of how we were able to edit the firebase security rules as this was something that had previously confused us in in-class assignments.
+We also were very proud of our new "settings" page and how it seemed to combine a lot of functionality.

 # Accessibility Videos
 https://drive.google.com/file/d/1VpTwc0aN9i3gXtVlyVz_iAGYEdjZnNnb/view?usp=sharing